LoukHin/laravel-vue-config/README.md

 This package allows to easily setup configurations with a Laravel application using Vue.
 It is modified from and based on [`laravel-vue-lang`](https://github.com/rmariuzzo/laravel-vue-lang/).

+> This package is modified to fits my personal use, if your config is not the same as mine it might not work as expected

 ## Installation